YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/tags-metadata.md

 ===
 ```

-Additionally, using a value of `never` instructs the compiler to never add this special code to the node.
+Additionally, using a value of `never` instructs the compiler to _never_ add this special code to the node.
+If you use the `visited` function with a node set to never use tracking, it will always return `false`.

+For more information on visit tracking, see the documentation for [Functions](functions.md).

 ## Example use cases